 Overnight stay: Skye

 The first part of today takes us up to the North of the island.
-It’s a big place and there are parts we cannot hope to see but in our journey you will get an idea of the amazing contrasts, scenery and uniqueness of this place.
+It’s a big place and there are corners we cannot hope to see but in our journey you will get an idea of the amazing contrasts, scenery and uniqueness of this place.
 A visit to Skye would not be complete without seeing Dunvegan Castle, home of the Chiefs of the Macleod Clan.
 There are some fascinating artefacts on display and it positively smells of history.
-Then we take a drive right round the northern tip of the island and we will make our stop for lunch before continuing on back down the east coast until we reach the island’s capital Portree.
-After a brief stop-off here, we travel south to Sligachan at the foot of the Cuillin mountains and west at this junction to make the final visit of the day to Skye’s own distillery at Talisker.
+If you are keen, we may include a visit to Skye’s own distillery at Talisker en route.
+Then we take a drive right across the northern end of the island to the spectacular Quairaing.
+There is the option for some late lunch nearby before continuing on back down the east coast until we reach the island’s capital Portree.
+After our stop-off here, we travel south with fine views of the Cuillin mountains, pausing at the Sligachan junction before completing the day’s touring.

 Overnight stay: Skye (as above)